How to stop a loop in Python

 4

-A boolean flag acts as a switch to control your loop's execution.
-The while loop runs as long as the is_running variable remains True.
+A boolean flag acts as a control switch for your loop.
+Here, the while loop continues as long as the is_running variable remains True.
+This approach gives you a predictable way to manage the loop’s execution without forcing an immediate stop.

 Skipping iterations with the continue statement